 National Investment Commission (NIC) has released a statement on the Status of investment prospects between 01 February and 30 November 2018.

 The statement reveals that there have been over 160 investment interests tracked under the period in retrospect.
-The NIC conducted due diligence on all of them, and invited as well as facilitated the visits of 51 business delegations which have come to Liberia and met with NIC and other relevant government institutions in order to further explore sectors of interest.
-Interests have been expressed in nearly all sectors of the economy with energy, infrastructure, agriculture and financial projects receiving the most interests.
+The NIC conducted due diligence on all of them and invited as well as facilitated the visits of 51 business delegations that have come to Liberia and met with NIC and other relevant government institutions in order to further explore sectors of interest.
+Interests have been expressed in nearly all sectors of the economy with energy, infrastructure, agriculture, and financial projects receiving the most interests.

 The statement indicates that three concession agreements recalled by the Government of Liberia in 2018 have been renegotiated with an investment size of USD 49.8M while direct jobs to be created are about 1,500.
 Also, two new agreements have been negotiated with an investment size of US$59M, and about 200 direct jobs are to be created in the short term with more expected as the projects progress.
 Additionally, three tenders are ongoing under the two-stage procurement process as articulated under the Public-Procurement and Concession Act.